For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Clare Sauro is curator of the Robert and Penny Fox Historic Costume Collection (FHCC).
-She joined Drexel University in 2008 and has more than fifteen years experience in the field of historic costume and museum environments.
+She joined Drexel University in 2008 and has nearly 20 years experience in the field of historic costume and museum environments.